|

 Abstract

 Economic access to food is essential for promoting healthy diets and fostering sustainable food systems.
-Households in low-income countries like Tanzania spend the largest share of their income on food, which limits their economic access to healthy diets.
-Nutrition-sensitive interventions targeting household income can enhance access to healthy diets.
-Achieving this goal requires understanding how household food demand responds to changes in income.
-This study employed the Quadratic Almost Ideal Demand Systems to explore the responsiveness of household food demand to income changes.
-Cross-sectional data were collected using a structured questionnaire administered to 549 households in Ilala (urban) and Mkuranga (rural) districts, Tanzania.
+Households in low-income countries like Tanzania spend the largest share of their income on food, limiting their access to healthy diets.
+Nutrition-sensitive interventions targeting household income can enhance dietary access.
+Achieving this goal requires understanding how food demand responds to income changes.
+This study employed the Quadratic Almost Ideal Demand System to explore responsiveness of household food demand to income changes.
+Cross-sectional data were collected through a structured questionnaire administered to 549 households in Ilala (urban) and Mkuranga (rural), Tanzania.
 Findings confirm that the highest proportion of household income (0.66) is spent on food.
-The demand for each food increases with income, as indicated by positive income elasticities of demand.
-Households exhibit elastic demand for legumes, meat, fish, fruits, and milk, disclosing that these food groups are considered luxuries since a small increase in household income leads to a higher demand for them.
-Staples (cereals, roots, and plantains), oils, fats, and vegetables show the most inelastic demand, implying they are necessary foods.
-The demand for staples is highly elastic to income changes among rural households, while for their urban counterparts, it is highly inelastic.
-This illustrates a strong reliance on staple foods in rural areas, potentially compromising their dietary quality.
-Urban households display greater income responsiveness in their demand for legumes, meat, fish, fruits, and milk, which are regarded as healthier foods.
-Strikingly, households with high socioeconomic status (SES) have higher income elasticity of demand for staples, legumes, fats, oils, and vegetables than their low and middle-SES counterparts.
-This can be explained by high-SES households substituting similar food items with higher-quality or premium brands, ultimately increasing per unit expenditure on these food categories.
-Collectively, irrespective of spatial location (rural/urban) and household SES, these findings reveal that, except for vegetables, household demand for healthy foods (fish, meat, legumes, and fruits) is highly influenced by changes in household incomes.
-Thus, income-boosting initiatives have the potential to improve households' access to quality diets and promote the sustainability of food systems.
+Demand for each food rises with income, as indicated by positive income elasticities.
+Households exhibit elastic demand for legumes, meat, fish, fruits, and milk, suggesting these are considered luxuries since small income increases drive higher demand.
+Staples (cereals, roots, plantains), oils, fats, and vegetables show the most inelastic demand, implying they are necessary foods.
+Staple demand is highly elastic among rural households but strongly inelastic in urban areas, illustrating reliance on staples in rural areas, potentially compromising dietary quality.
+Urban households display greater responsiveness in demand for legumes, meat, fish, fruits, and milk, which are regarded as healthier foods.
+Strikingly, households with high socioeconomic status (SES) show higher income elasticity of demand for staples, legumes, fats, oils, and vegetables than their low and middle-SES counterparts.
+This reflects high-SES households substituting similar items with premium brands, raising per unit expenditure on these categories.
+Collectively, irrespective of spatial location (rural/urban) and household SES, findings reveal that, except for vegetables, demand for healthy foods (fish, meat, legumes, fruits) is highly influenced by income changes.
+Income-boosting initiatives thus have potential to improve households' access to quality diets and promote sustainable food systems.

 Keywords: Economic drivers, food choice, income elasticity of demand, rural and urban, Tanzania

-Contact Address: Eward Mushi, Sokoine University of Agriculture, Dept. of Agricultural Economics and Agribusiness, P.O.Box 3007, Morogoro, Tanzania, e-mail: emushi45@yahoo.com
+Contact Address: Eward Mushi, Sokoine University of Agriculture, Dept. of Agricultural Economics and Agribusiness, P.O.Box 3007, Morogoro, Tanzania, e-mail: emushi45 yahoo.com